phubbard/tgn-whisperer/README.md

 2. ffmpeg to transcode to MP3
 3. Whisper.cpp binary and associated language model
 4. Python + xmltodict for generating output
+5. jq for parsing my json into urls and such
 5. mkdocs for site generation

 Makefiles are tricky to write and debug.
 I might need [remake](https://remake.readthedocs.io/en/latest/) at some point.
 The [makefile tutorial here](https://makefiletutorial.com/) was essential at several points - suffix rewriting, basename built-in, phony, etc. You can do a _lot_ with a Makefile very concisely, and the result is robust, portable and durable.
 And fast.